ansys/pyensight/doc/source/rest_api/rest_api.rst

 The REST API leverages shared secrets to control access to the EnSight instance.
 Every PyEnSight-launched instance has a shared secret token that must be provided in all REST calls.
-This shared secret token can be accessed using the PyEnSight ``Session.secret_key`` API.
+This shared secret token can be accessed using the PyEnSight :attr:`secret_key<ansys.pyensight.core.Session.secret_key>` attribute.
 All REST APIs expect that the token be specified in one of two ways:

-- First, the token can be passed as part of the URL path in this form:
+- The token can be passed as part of the URL path in this form:
   ``{LOCATION}/ensight/v1/{TOKEN}/{OPERATION}``.
-- Second, the token can be passed in an ``Authorization: Bearer TOKEN`` header.
+- The token can be passed in an ``Authorization: Bearer TOKEN`` header.
 When you use this approach, you can pass any value in the URL path.

 If you supply tokens using both methods, the token in the header is used.